lucaswall/simple-game/README.md

 Simple Space Game is a lightweight side-scrolling shooter built with TypeScript and vanilla JavaScript.
 The project aims to keep controls responsive in the browser while staying small enough for learners to explore.

 > **Note:** This project is part of an assistant-tooling evaluation.
-Alongside other helpers, I am also testing **OpenAI Codex** to support development on this repo.
+Vibe coding with Cursor, Warp, Google Antigravity, and OpenAI Codex to support development on this repo.

 ## How to Play
 - **Move:** Arrow Up / Arrow Down